NighthawkHK/conduit-api-tests/README.md

 npm run regress
 ```

-To run tests by module please see the scripts section in package.json.
+To run tests by module please take a look at existing scripts in package.json.

 ### Viewing Reports
 After running tests, view the HTML report: